churtado/getting_and_cleaning_data_project/README.md

 The Samsung data is split into a training data set and a test data set.
 Both data sets have the same basic structure:

-1.- One file that contains a numeric ID of the test subject<!--BREAK-->
+1.- One file that contains a numeric ID of the test subject
-2.- One file that contains the activity the subject was carrying out when the data was collected<!--BREAK-->
+2.- One file that contains the activity the subject was carrying out when the data was collected
 3.- One file that contains the data itself

 ## The code does the following:

 1.- Decompress the .zip file.
 There will be several folders created for the test and training data.
 2.- Read the "features.txt" file to get the names of the variables in our data set.
-3.- Obtains the full path of the training files
+3.- Obtains the full path of the training files.
-4.- Reads the training data file and filters out the unwanted measures (we only want means and standard deviations) 5.- Reads the subject ID file
+4.- Reads the training data file and filters out the unwanted measures (we only want means and standard deviations).
+5.- Reads the subject ID file.
 6.- Reads the activities file.
-7.- Translates the activities data into text so that the end user can easily tell what activity was being carried out by the test subject
+7.- Translates the activities data into text so that the end user can easily tell what activity was being carried out by the test subject.

 NOTE: there are different amounts of columns for the 3 training and test files, but they have the same amount of rows.
 I am assuming that each row in each file refers to the same data point.
 For example, the third row for each of the three files will give me the following information:

-1.- Subject file: subject being tested in the third data point 2.- Activity file: activity the test subject referred to in the subject file was carrying out 3.- Data file: data for the activity described in point 2.
+1.- Subject file: subject being tested in the third data point.
+2.- Activity file: activity the test subject referred to in the subject file was carrying out.
+3.- Data file: data for the activity described in point 2.

 After this is done, the code repeats steps 3 to 7 with the test data and merges all of the data from the test and training set into one data frame.
 This data is printed out to a file called "complete_data.csv".